Alfresco/SearchServices/search-services/packaging/src/docker/6.x/ssl/README.md

 # Docker Templates for Community Edition

-This project includes default configuration for ACS Community 6.1 and Search Services 1.3.
+This project includes default configuration to use Mutual TLS communication between ACS Community 6.1 and Search Services 1.3.

-Different Docker Compose templates are provided:

-* `docker-compose.yml` to use Plain HTTP communication between Repository and SOLR

-* `docker-compose-ssl.yml` to use Mutual TLS communication between Repository and SOLR

 Every *truststores*, *keystores* and *certificates* are copied from sources.